-Can you build an interior door with pocket holes?
-Definitely and it’s simpler than you think!
-This easy to follow tutorial shows how to build a solid wood door (no plywood was used in the project).
+Can you make your own DIY interior doors?
+Yes, and it’s simpler than you think!
+This easy to follow tutorial shows how to build a solid wood interior door.
 The construction is straightforward thanks to pocket hole joinery.

 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.

-I wanted to make a door that would address all of these problems.
+I wanted to make my own DIY interior doors that would address all of these problems.
 First, instead of one single door, my new design would feature two narrower doors.
 This means the doors would take up less space when they were in the open position.

 Second, I wanted to make a door with two long vertical panels.
-These tall panels would give the illusion of height and make the short wall (and low ceiling) feel taller.
+These tall DIY paneled doors would give the illusion of height and make the short wall (and low ceiling) feel taller.

 Just as the name suggests a frame-and-panel is, well, a panel surrounded by a frame.
-The panel “floats” in a groove or dado routed into the frame which allows the panel to swell and shrink with seasonal changes.
+The panel floats in a groove routed into the frame which allows the panel to swell and shrink with seasonal changes.

 Typically the frame would be constructed with mortise and tenon joinery.
 In the How to Setup and Use a Kreg Jig for DIY Projects post we talked about the definition of a mortise and tenon joinery.
 “A tenon, or tongue, would be cut at the end of a piece of wood (usually called a rail).
 The tenon would fit inside a mortise, a hole cut inside a piece of wood (usually called a stile) that matched the profile of the tenon.
 Add a little glue and mortise and tenon joint formed a very strong connection.
 While this joint provides for a strong joint, it does take some time to form the mortise and tenon before assembly.”

 In addition to being a big fan of the frame-and-panel look, I’m also a HUGE FAN of my Kreg Jig.
-So, my door looks like a typical frame-and-panel style door but instead of using mortise and tenon joints I used pocket hole joinery to build the door.
+So, these DIY paneled doors look like a typical frame-and-panel style door but instead of using mortise and tenon joints I used pocket hole joinery to build the door.
 Pocket holes make this a relatively quick project and fairly easy to build for most DIYers.

-Just like a typical frame-and-panel style door this pocket hole door has a groove or dado routed into the frame to receive the panel.
-The dado was made using a router, mounted in a router table and a slot cutting bit.
+Just like a typical frame-and-panel style door these DIY paneled doors have a groove routed into the frame to receive the panel.
+The groove was made using a router, mounted in a router table and a slot cutting bit.
 The bit cuts a 1/4” wide slot and I selected a bearing that allows the bit to cut a 7/16” deep slot.

-The panel is just shy of 1/4” thick so it can move or “float” with seasonal changes.
-The panel will be cut so that it will engage the dado by a 1/4”.
-If you’re doing some quick math you probably have figured out that leaves 3/16” of space remaining in the dado (7/16” deep dado less 1/4” of engagement from the panel leaves 3/16” of space remaining in the dado).
+The panel is just shy of 1/4” thick so it can move or float with seasonal changes.
+The panel will be cut so that it will engage the groove by a 1/4”.
+If you’re doing some quick math you probably have figured out that leaves 3/16” of space remaining in the dado (7/16” deep dado less 1/4” of engagement from the panel leaves 3/16” of space remaining in the groove).

-There is one drawback to the slot cutting bit and that is the bit leaves the end of the dado curved.
-This isn’t an issue on the rails because on the rails the dado goes all the way to each end.
+There is one drawback to the slot cutting bit and that is the bit leaves the end of the groove curved.
+This isn’t an issue on the rails because on the rails the groove goes all the way to each end.

 But this is an issue on the stile where the stile meets the rail.
-I could have stopped the dado right at the intersection of the rail and stile and used a chisel to square the end of the dado.
-But instead, I chose to rout the dados just slightly beyond the intersection of the rail, but not far enough to interfere with attaching the pocket hole screws.
+I could have stopped the groove right at the intersection of the rail and stile and used a chisel to square the end of the groove.
+But instead, I chose to rout the grooves just slightly beyond the intersection of the rail, but not far enough to interfere with attaching the pocket hole screws.

-I’m trying to reduce the amount of plywood I use in my DIY projects, so I didn’t want to use any plywood for my door.
+I’m trying to reduce the amount of plywood I use in my DIY projects, so I didn’t want to use any plywood to make my doors.
 Instead of using plywood for the panels I made some solid wood book-matched panels just like I did for the DIY bathroom vanity.